computational-metabolomics/dmadb-docs/docs/source/misa.rst

 .. image:: images/protocol1.png

-Create, edit and delete protocols
+Create, edit and delete protocols (Admin only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A user can view, edit and delete protocols, see below for example using the Chromatography protocol.
 An important